 2. UE-1 decides to path switch ProSe service(s) from PC5 path to Uu path, e.g. if the PC5 signal strength of the unicast link with UE-2 reaches or below certain configured signal strength threshold.

-UE-1 determines whether and which ProSe service(s) can be switched to Uu path based on the path switching policy.
+UE-1 determines whether and which ProSe service(s) can be switched to Uu path based on e.g., availability of Uu path, the path selection policy, etc.

 UE-1 sends a Path Switch Request message to UE-2 to negotiate the ProSe service(s) to be switched.
 UE-1 includes the ProSe service(s) that can be switched to Uu path in the Path Switch Request message.